 Share your Celebration Story of how engagement in our arts programs is or has impacted you or your loved one.

 Volunteer Painting Companions Needed — Do you have a longing in your heart to help others?
 I’d love to talk to you about volunteering with our program so more of our residents who need extra assistance can still benefit from being in a small group class.
 No prior art experience is necessary; you’ll get to learn how to paint, make a new friend, and experience the joy of helping them discover something new and paint something beautiful!

 Marion McAboy Art Scholarship

-A great big thank you to the daughters of one of our former clients, who sponsor an opportunity for one LNRC resident each month to participate in our creative aging programs in honor of their mom– that’s over $2,000 of classes that they’ve underwritten since they started doing this in 2017!
+Every month I receive a donation from the family of Marion McAboy, a former resident at LNRC.
+Marion’s two daughters sponsor one LNRC resident each month to participate in my creative aging programs in honor and memory of their mom.
+To date, they’ve underwritten over $5,000 in classes since they started doing this in October 2017!
 Here’s a note from these sisters about why they are underwriting this opportunity for others:

 “Our mother, Marion McAboy, had the rewarding experience of painting for the first time due to the generous gift of a late patient and his family.
 The fact that Mom had dementia and a stroke did not stand in her way of enjoying this creative activity.